Michigan Driving Laws for Seniors and Older Drivers

 Learn More About Michigan Driving Rules for Seniors

-Of special interest is the downloadable booklet, "Michigan's Guide to Aging Drivers and Their Families," which includes safe driving tips, self-assessment tests for seniors and guidance for family members who have concerns about a driver's safety behind the wheel.
+There's also a special section for aging drivers and their families.
+It provides safe driving tips, self-assessment tests for seniors, and guidance for family members who have concerns about a driver's safety behind the wheel.

 Talk to a Lawyer